FirelyTeam/Simplifier.Connectors.Language/Proposal.md

-This is a very simple language to define Simplifier connectors.
+This is a very simple pseudo scripting language to define Simplifier connectors.
 Currently this is just a proposal.
 It might never need a parser.
 It is just an easy way to exploreand design the necessary features to implement a connector system that allows everyone to build Connectors.

 We define the following:
 - commands like `SERVER.READ`, `BROWSER.GET`.